 - Do not swerve to miss a deer – brake and stay in your lane.
 Losing control of your vehicle, crossing into another lane, hitting an oncoming vehicle, or leaving the roadway and hitting another obstacle such as a tree or pole will likely be much more serious than hitting a deer.

 - If you hit a deer, stop at the scene, get your car off the road if possible, and call police.
 Do not touch the animal or get too close; an injured deer may bite or kick, causing serious injury.

-For more information on deer hunting and management, contact the DNREC Division of Fish & Wildlife’s Wildlife Section at 302-739-9912.
+For more information about white-tailed deer in Delaware, contact the Division of Fish & Wildlife’s Wildlife Section at 302-739-9912.

 Media Contact: Joanna Wilson, DNREC Public Affairs, 302-739-9902.